The Car Salesman Must Try On The Customer

-Last week I wrote a post about how practically every one of our customers loves to try us on when we are doing our job, but don’t forget that we must try them on too.
-Every single customer/car buyer that comes on the lot has different expectations when they visit the car dealer.
-They are all different and it’s our job to determine what kind of customer we have and what’s important to them.
+Last week I wrote a post about how practically every one of our customers loves to try us on when doing our job.
+But don’t forget that we must try on the customer too.
+Every customer/car buyer on the lot has different expectations when they visit the car dealer.
+They are all different, and it’s our job to determine what kind of customers we have and what’s important to them.

-Try On The Customer First
+When To Try On The Customer

 Later, Fresh Up on the Lot